nafizjiwa/REACT-QUICK-REFERENCE/README.md

         [name]: value

         const [currentState, stateSetter] = useState( initialState );

-The currentState references the current value of the state and initialState initializes the value of the state for the component’s first render.
+CurrentState references the states current value initialState initializes the value of the state at first render stateSetter - sets the state

+### Function Component Effects
 The useEffect() function has no return value as the Effect Hook is used to call another function.
 We pass the callback function, or effect, to run after a component renders as the argument of the useEffect() function.

+#### Where to Define Event Handlers

-define simple event handlers inline in our JSX and complex event handlers outside of our JSX.
+    Simple event handlers ---> inline in our JSX Complex event handlers ----> outside of our JSX.

 ### CleanUp effects